 Cons:

-- Sizing of the gloves included in the kit, sometimes making the process more difficult than easy
+- Sizing the gloves in the kit sometimes makes the process difficult.

 - Long curing times